 - result in the auditor functioning in the role of management or employee of ING Group;

 - place the auditor in the position of serving in an advocacy role for ING Group

 The Audit Committee is required to separately pre-approve the types of audit, audit-related, tax and other services to be performed by the auditor in order to assure that the performance of such services would not impair the auditors' independence from ING Group.
-ING’s policy requires the auditor to provide the Audit Committee with a full overview of all services provided to ING Group, including related fees and supported by sufficiently detailed information.
-This overview will be evaluated quarterly by the Audit Committee.
+ING’s policy requires the auditor to provide the Audit Committee with an overview of all services provided to ING Group, including related fees and supported by sufficiently detailed information.
+This overview is evaluated periodically by the Audit Committee.